artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 * `dispatch_async`: starts executing the passed block on a separate thered, but the current one keeps running

 {% highlight swift %}
-let queue = DispatchQueue(label: "important.job", qos: .default, attributes: .concurrent)
+// without "arrtibures" we will get serial queue let queue = DispatchQueue(label: "important.job", qos: .default, attributes: .concurrent) queue.async {
-queue.async {
 	// do stuff